Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management_of_System_Components.md

     The list of configuration layers that have been applied to the component from the desiredConfig.

-To view the configuration state of a given component, use the `describe` command for a given xname:
+To view the configuration state of a given component, use the `describe` command for a given component name (xname):

 ```bash
 ncn# cray cfs components describe XNAME --format json